PASS 3: Temporal Dynamics

 Necessary Factors (NESS):

-- Engineer A's volitional decision to proceed despite that knowledge
+- Engineer A's decision to accept the engagement

 Sufficient Factors: